-CBSE 10th result 2018 today: Top 5 things you need to know
+CBSE Class 10 result 2018 declared: Top 5 things you need to know about the results

-CBSE 10th Result 2018, CBSE Board 10th Result 2018: The Central Board of Secondary Education will declare the results of Class 10 examination tomorrow, May 29.
-The Board had announced the results of Class 12 on May 26.
+CBSE 10th Result 2018, CBSE Board 10th Result 2018: The Central Board of Secondary Education has declared the results of Class 10 examination today, on May 29.
+The Board had already announced the results of Class 12 on May 26.
 This year, the CBSE has made several changes in the passing mark criteria and other things.
-Know all of them here:
+Prakhar Mittal, from DPS Gurgaon, Rimzgim Agarwal from R P Public school, Bijnor, Nandini Garg from Scottish International school, Shamli and Sreelakshmi G from Bhavan’s Vidalaya, Coachin have jointly shared the top position.
+A total of 1624682 students appeared for the exam of which 14,08,594 passed taking the overall pass percentage to 86.70 per cent.
+The performance of candidates in foreign schools category is 98.32 per cent.

 CBSE 10th result 2018: Top five things you need to know